pennylam-dev/botm-mailing-list/README.md

-# startup-mailing
+# botm-mailing-list
-Start up sign up website
+Book of the month mailing list sign up page